Department of Music and Dance

 Can I take Band for credit?Yes, but you don't have to.
 Music majors and minors need a certain number of ensemble credits which can be fulfilled by Concert Band.
 Also, many Arts & Science College students use Concert Band to fulfill their Fine Arts distribution requirement.

 How many Concerts do you play?The Band usually plays two or three times per semester.
 One of the highlights of each year is our performance to a standing-room-only crowd at the annual Music Department Homecoming/Family Weekend Concert.
 Also, we've recently done two European concert tours: January 2007 in Slovakia and Germany, and January 2009 in southern Italy.
-Plans are now underway for a January 2011 trip to Spain and Morocco.
+Plans are now underway for a January 2015 trip to Spain and Portugal.

 Can I take private lessons?The Music Department offers private lessons on most instruments and voice.
 Since this is a one-on-one situation, there is an additional fee for the lessons, however, the Band has some funding for scholarships (see Prof. Toner for more information).
 More lesson information.